wwulol/wwudota.github.io/_posts/2016-11-08-Fall-2016-End-of-Quarter-Meeting.markdown

 **Our last meeting of the quarter will take place on November 18th a Friday, from 6 PM to 9 PM.**

+More info on our Facebook event [HERE](http://https://www.facebook.com/events/1155464474538171/)

-Join us for 5v5 or 3v3 in-houses.
+Join us for 5v5 or 3v3 in-houses and forget about finals for a bit.
 We may even have enough interest to host a King of the Hill styled 1v1 tournament :)

 <!-- Main -->